-The median surgical time was 4 hours (3- 5).
+The median surgical time was four hours (3-5).
 Ileal conduit urine diversion was used for all patients.
 Two patients (10.5%) required intraoperative blood transfusions of 2 units.
 Both patients were females.
 No patients required postoperative blood transfusions.
-One patient (5%) had their tumour infiltrating the rectum, requiring partial resection of the anterior rectal wall and a temporary colostomy.
+One patient (5%) had their tumor infiltrating the rectum, requiring partial resection of the anterior rectal wall and a temporary colostomy.
 The median hospital stay was 14 days (10-21).
-Early postoperative complications were ileus (6 patients 31.5%), urine leak (3 patients 15.7%) and wound dehiscence (1 patient 5%).
+Early postoperative complications were ileus (n=6, 31.5%), urine leak (n=3, 15.7%), and wound dehiscence (n=1, 5%).

-Postoperative lymph node (LN) pathological analysis revealed 14 patients (74%) had positive pelvic LN invasion, including 8 from the de novo group and 6 from the progressive group.
-The LN regions involved were the obturator, internal iliac and external iliac chains.
-Common iliac LNs were only positive in 2 patients.
-Out of the 16 men, 6 patients (37.5%) had associated prostate cancer; including 2 patients with Gleason 3+3, 2 patients with 3+4 and 2 patients with 4+3 disease.
+Postoperative lymph node (LN) pathological analysis revealed 14 patients (74%) had positive pelvic LN invasion, including eight from the de novo group and six from the progressive group.
+The LN regions involved were the obturator, internal iliac, and external iliac chains.
+Common iliac LNs were only positive in two patients.
+Out of the 16 men, six patients (37.5%) had associated prostate cancer, including two patients with Gleason 3+3, two patients with 3+4, and two patients with 4+3 disease.

-Positive surgical margins were identified in 2 patients from the progressive group and 4 patients in the de novo group.
+Positive surgical margins were identified in two patients from the progressive group and four patients in the de novo group.

-The median postoperative follow up was 18 months (3- 30).
+The median postoperative followup was 18 months (3-30).
 Recurrence occurred in 10 patients (53%) by the end of the first postoperative year.
-This included 4 patients that had local recurrence which presented as an enhanced mass in the pelvic wall and 6 patients that had distant metastases to lungs and/or liver.
-Recurrence occurred for 5 patients from each group.
-All recurred patients had positive LN invasion and 3 of them had positive surgical margin at time of cystectomy.
-Recurrence free survival was 47% at the end of the first and second-year post surgery.
-No additional patients developed recurrence during the second year of follow up.
+This included four patients with local recurrence that presented as an enhanced mass in the pelvic wall and six patients that had distant metastases to lungs and/or liver.
+Recurrence occurred for five patients from each group.
+All recurred patients had positive LN invasion and three of them had positive surgical margin at time of cystectomy.
+Recurrence-free survival was 47% at the end of the first and second years post-surgery.
+No additional patients developed recurrence during the second year of followup.
 By the end of the first year, one patient died (5%).
-Three other patients (15.7%) died during further follow up beyond 1 year.
-The overall survival was 95%, 84% and 79% at 1, 2 and 3 years respectively.
+Three other patients (15.7%) died during further followup beyond one year.
+The overall survival was 95%, 84%, and 79% at one, two, and three years, respectively.